Jean Amatucci: Life

-She entered politics as a Democrat, and was elected to the New York State Assembly in 1974, serving as a member of the New York State Assembly from 1975 through 1978, sitting in the 181st and 182nd New York State Legislatures.
+She entered politics as a Democrat and was elected to the New York State Assembly in 1974, serving as a member of the New York State Assembly from 1975 through 1978, sitting in the 181st and 182nd New York State Legislatures.
+She served on the Assembly’s Aging, Agriculture, Child Care and Health Committees, and chaired the Assembly Subcommittee on Healthcare Delivery.

 In November 1975, she married Mark Dennis Fox, later a United States magistrate judge in the Southern District of New York.
 On March 14, 1978, their son Michael Louis Fox was born, making her the first woman state legislator in New York history to give birth while in office.
 In May 1978, she announced her retirement from the Assembly, to take effect at the end of that term, and said that she would take care of her infant son instead.

 She was honored as Alumnus of the Year of SUNY Plattsburgh in 1976.
 She was a member of the College Council of SUNY Plattsburgh from 1976 to 1985.

 She was appointed by Governor Mario Cuomo as Chairwoman of the New York State Temporary Commission on Lobbying.

+In May 2024, former NYS Assemblymember Amatucci was named one of the 63 New York State Senate Women of Distinction for 2024 by nomination of NYS Sen. James Skoufis.